kevgo/text-runner/README.md

 </a>

-When running this Markdown file,
+When running this Markdown file via `tut-run`, everything inside `<a>` tags with the class `tutorialRunner_*` is executed by Tutorial Runner.
+The class also defines the action that this block describes.
-Tutorial Runner will understand that it is supposed to create a file on your machine, and will do exactly that!
+In this example it is `createFile`, meaning Tutorial Runner is supposed to create a file on your machine.
-It takes the filename out of the bold section (the part surrounded with "\_\_"), and the content out of the fenced code block (the part surrounded with _\`\`\`_).
+It takes the filename out of the bold section (the part surrounded with "\_\_"), and the content out of the fenced code block (the part surrounded with _\`\`\`_), and creates the file on your hard drive.

 ## Built-in Actions

-Tutorial Runner provides a number of built-in block types for things typically done in tutorials.
+Tutorial Runner provides a number of built-in actions for things typically done in tutorials.

 ### create a file with name and content
 * the name of the file is provided as bold text within the anchor tag
 * the content of the file is provided as a multi-line code block within the anchor tag
+* Tutorial Runner creates the file in a `tmp` directory in the current working directory

 <a class="tutorialRunner_runMarkdownInTutrun">
 ```markdown